Import and export resources across workspaces

 Select resources to share across workspaces

 After setting up the workspaces to import from and export to, you can narrow sharing to a particular resource.
-Four kinds of resources are supported:
+The following kinds of resources are supported:

 You can select resources by label, name, namespace, or cluster.
 For more information, see the API docs.